Lewington-pitsos/wiki_game/README.md

 #### Is /wiki/Philosopy the "Root Page"?

-After scraping around 1500 pages, the "/wiki/philosophy" page turned out to be the descendant (all pages accessible through the link chain from a given page are considered it's "descendants") of a mere ____, so if nothing else we can put paid to our hypothesis.
+After scraping around 2000 pages, the "/wiki/Philosophy" page turned out to be the descendant (all pages accessible through the link chain from a given page are considered it's "descendants") of a mere 30, so if nothing else we can put paid to the hypothesis (at least as of march 2018).

 #### Notes

-The average number of descendants for each page (for ___ pages scraped ) turned out to be ___ , with the median being ___ .
+The average number of descendants for each page (for > 2000 pages scraped ) turned out to be 16.5 , with the median being only 2.
 However, some pages had significantly more descendants.

-For instance, "/wiki/Greek_Language" generaly tended to be a descendant of around 30% of all pages scraped.
+For instance,  [/wiki/Greek_language](https://en.wikipedia.org/wiki/Greek_language) generaly tended to be a descendant of ~35% of all pages scraped.

-Slightly more intersting, the title of page with the *most* descendants was actually a tie between "/wiki/Reality" and "/wiki/Existance", which feed directly into each other.
-Both remained descendants of roughly a whopping ___ % of all pages scraped throughout this project.
+Slightly more intersting, the title of page with the *most* descendants is actually a tie between [/wiki/Reality](https://en.wikipedia.org/wiki/Reality) and [/wiki/Existance](https://en.wikipedia.org/wiki/Existence), which feed directly into each other.
+Both continuously came up as descendants of a whopping 91% of all pages scraped throughout this project.

-However, it's worth noting that most (around %) of the descendants for both these pages come to them through "/wiki/Language", which is a recent ancestor of theirs.
-This page could be considered a candidate for *"closest thing we have to a root page"* since if we discount it's descendants, it is the page with by far the most descendants, and without it it's descendants would not even have a particularly significant number of descendants.
+However, it's worth noting that most (~86%) of the descendants for both these pages come to them through [/wiki/Language](https://en.wikipedia.org/wiki/Language), a recent ancestor of theirs.
+This page could be considered a candidate for *"closest thing we have to a root page* since if we discount its descendants (which don't have that many ancestors independantly), it is the page with by far the most ancestors.

 ## Technologies